Ashipa41/Credit-Card-Fruad-Project/README.md

 5. Critical evaluation and conclusions

 ## RESEARCH QUESTION
-•	Which machine learning algorithms would be most effective in detecting credit card fraud ?
-•	What are the ethical implications of using machine learning for credit card fraud detection?
-•	What is the cost-benefit analysis of implementing machine learning-based fraud detection systems for financial institutions?
+i.
+Which machine learning algorithms would be most effective in detecting credit card fraud ? ii.
+What are the ethical implications of using machine learning for credit card fraud detection? iii.
+What is the cost-benefit analysis of implementing machine learning-based fraud detection systems for financial institutions?

 ## DATA SOURCE